mosquitogames/1819rulebook/1_setup.md

 | Temenggong | Battle |
 | Sultan | Population |

-Leader spaces reflect rulers' priorities for the round.
+Leader spaces reflect players' priorities for the round.

 <!-- There must always be two Malay Chiefs.
 Which players sit beside?